tchemineau/sample-app/docs/howto.helloworld.md

 ## Overload the welcome page

-Now, you probably want to overlaod the welcome page.
+Now, you probably want to overload the welcome page.

 Simply create the file `./assets/app/template/welcomeView.html`: